U.S. News & World Report

 President's Higher Education Community Service Honor Roll

 - Earned in 2014 (the highest federal recognition institutions of higher learning can receive for community service, service learning, and civic engagement)

-- Ranks Wentworth #5 on list of best starting salaries for graduates of Mass. schools ($55,500)
+- Ranks Wentworth #5 on the list of best starting salaries for graduates of Mass. schools ($55,500)